bahrus/trans-render/README.md

      - Third optional parameter is an optional **r**ange of indexes from the item array to render [TODO].
      - Fourth optional parameter is the **i**nit transform for each item, which recursively uses the transform syntax described here.
      - Fifth optional parameter is the **u**pdate transform for each item.
-     - Sixth optional parameter is **m**etadata associated with the loop -- how to extract the identifier for each item, for example.
+     - Sixth optional parameter is **m**etadata associated with the array we are looping over -- how to extract the identifier for each item, for example.
      - Seventh optional parameter is a **s**ymbol to allow future referencing to the matching target element
      - If the first element of the tuple is a function, then evaluate the function, passing in the render context, and that replaces the first element.(TODO?)
   <!--  - If the function evaluates to a string or symbol, and if the second element is a non array object, then: